Introduction: The context of baseless accusations of child abuse against 2SLGBTQI people

 Case Background

-The facts of this case occurred in Dryden, Ontario.
-Brian Webster runs a Facebook page and referred to a drag performer and a local 2SLGBTQI community organization, Rainbow Alliance Dryden (RAD), as “groomers”.
-The post includes screenshots of a news article about a planned all-ages drag event that include the performers’ names and faces.
+In Rainbow Alliance Dryden et al. v.
+Webster, Brian Webster made posts on a Facebook page that referred to a drag performer and a local 2SLGBTQI community organization, Rainbow Alliance Dryden (RAD), as “groomers”.
+In Crichton et al v.
+Webster, Mr. Webster made similar posts about two drag performers and a planned drag storytime event.
+The posts included screenshots of news articles that included the performers’ names and faces.
 Horrifying comments were left under the post, including violent threats against the drag performers.
-Also, placards linking all-ages drag performances to pedophilia were hung up in public places around Dryden.

-In response, the performer and RAD are suing Webster for defamation.
+In response, the performers and RAD sued Webster for defamation.

 Our Legal Arguments and What We’re Fighting For

 Egale intervened to provide the court with the necessary context to understand the impact of accusations of child grooming and sexual abuse against 2SLGBTQI people, specifically in the context of the marginalization of 2SLGBTQI people in Canada.
-Our arguments helped support the court’s decision to deny the anti-SLAPP motion and allow the case to proceed to trial.
+Our arguments helped support the court’s decisions to deny the anti-SLAPP motion, deem Webster’s posts as hate speech, and award $380,000 in damages to the plaintiffs.

-Relying on the Supreme Court of Canada’s (SCC) decision in Saskatchewan (Human Rights Commission) v.
-Whatcott (2013), our intervention laid out that the equation of 2SLGBTQI people with child abusers exposes 2SLGBTQI people to hatred.
+Our intervention outlined previous court decisions, including the Supreme Court of Canada’s (SCC) decision in Saskatchewan (Human Rights Commission) v.
+Whatcott (2013), that establish that the equation of 2SLGBTQI people with child abusers exposes 2SLGBTQI people to hatred.
 We also noted the SCC’s recent recognition in Hansman v.
 Neufeld (2023) that trans and gender nonconforming people are among the “most marginalized in our society.”
-We further explained that drag is an important part of 2SLGBTQI identity and culture.
+Egale acted as an intervenor in both those cases.
+As further background, Egale’s intervention notes that drag is an important part of 2SLGBTQI identity and culture.

 Case Outcome